Custom Search

 Perhaps the magazine might one day publish the tragic story of Chantal, the world’s most perfect exotic dancer, if only she take her clothes off.
 The Canadian government would be killing gays and lesbians, not allowing them to marry if Canadian soldiers and those of their World War II allies would have been such model soldiers.

 Besides being silly, the words on the cover were wrong.
 Jeremy Hinzman never refused to kill "anybody".
-The ex member of the 82nd Airborne had told military officials that he would kill to protect his company or his family; that was the reason that his application for conscientious objector status was refused by the army.
-As it was with that application, Hinzman is likely to be done in on his refugee claim by his honesty.
+The ex member of the 82nd airborne had told military officials that he would kill to protect his company or his family; that was the reason that his application for conscientious objector status was refused by the army. as it was with that application, Hinzman is likely to be done in on his refugee claim by his honesty.

-On the inside of the magazine, it is explained that Andrew Clark was compelled to write this article because of his "interest in the inversion that war creates.
+On the inside of the magazine, it is explained that andrew Clark was compelled to write this article because of his "interest in the inversion that war creates.
 During peacetime, a person who kills is sent to jail.
 During a war, a person who kills is sent to jail."

 More profound thoughts!